vickyhuo/notes/designing-data-intensive-apps/chapter3.md

 ***

 ## Transaction Processing or Analytics?
+- A _transaction_ is a group of reads and writes that form a logical unit.
+This access pattern became known as online transaction processing (OLTP)
+- Data analytics have different access patterns - query needs to scan over huge number of records, only reading a few columns per record and calculating aggregate statistics.
+This pattern is called online analytic processing (OLAP)

 ### Data Warehousing
+- A separate database that analysts can query without affecting the performance of concurrently executing transactions
+- Contains read-only data that is extracted from OLTP databases, transformed into analysis-friendly schema, cleaned up and loaded into data warehouse (_Extract-Transform-Load_ or _ETL_ process)
+- Data warehouse can be optimized for analytic access patterns

+- data model of data warehouse is most commonly relational.
+Most database vendors focus on supporting either transaction processing or analytic workloads.

 ### Stars and Snowflakes: Schemas for Analytics
+- Data warehouses used in formulaic style known as _star schema_ or _dimensional modeling_
+- Facts are captured as individual events as it allows maximum flexibility of analysis.
+The table can become extremely large
+- Dimensions represent the _who_, _what_, _where_, _when_, _how_ and _why_ of the event
+- "Star schema" -> when table relationships are visualized, fact table is in the middle, surrounded by its dimension tables, like the rays of a star
+- _Snowflake schema_: dimensions further broken down into subdimensions.
+They are more normalized than star schemas, but star schemas are easier to work with

 ***

 ## Column-Oriented Storage
+- In row-oriented storage engines (e.g. most OLTP databases), all the values from one row of a table are stored next to each other.
+The engine will load all these rows into memory, parse them, filter based on conditions.
+- In column-oriented storage, each column is stored in separate file.
+The query only needs to read and parse columns used in query

 ### Column Compression
+- Column storage can be compressed as values are often repetitive.
+Different techniques like bitmap encoding can be used.
+- Column storage are also good for efficiently using CPU cycles.
+By fitting in more rows through column compression, and using vectorized processing (bitwise OR and AND operations directly on compressed data)

 ### Sort Order in Column Storage
+- Data needs to be sorted an entire row at a time.
+- Sorting data helps with column compression.
+Compression effect is strongest on first sort key.
+Columns further down sorting priority will not compress well.
+- Having multiple sort orders is similar to multiple secondary indexes

 ### Writing to Column-Oriented Storage
+- Update-in-place approach, like B-trees is not possible.
+If inserting a row in the middle of a sorted table, need to rewrite all the column files
+- Writes can be executed using LSM-trees

 ### Aggregation: Data Cubes and Materialized Views
+- Materialized aggregates are cached aggregates that queries use most often
+- Cache can be created through _materialized view_ - a table-like object that contains the results of some query
+- When underlying data changes, view needs to be updated.
+The database can do it automatically, but writes would be more expensive